muk0r/qompiler/readme.txt

 	Qompiler is aimed to assist all mappers, novice and advanced, with compiling maps.
-	This is based on "Ultimate Quake Map Patcher" by Mankrip. (link below) .Currently its set up to run with Ericw's "tyrutils-ericw" compiling tools. (link below) In the future will be set to search for as many compilers and their accompanying settings as I can cram into it.
+	This is based on "Ultimate Quake Map Patcher" by Mankrip. (link below) Currently its set up to run with Ericw's "tyrutils-ericw" compiling tools. (link below) In the future it will search for a handful of common compilers.

 [Instructions]
 	- Create a folder named "Qompiler" inside your "Quake folder. (or wherever you prefer)